lilive/Freeplane-Bookmarks-add-on/README.md

 # Installation

-[Download the latest release](../../releases) to your computer, unzip it.
-In the extracted files, open the "bookmarks.addon.mm" file with Freeplane and follow the instructions.

-But take care, this add-on is still in development !
+### Disclaimer

+For now, this add-on has not been heavily tested.
+I already use it for myself, and I think it's okay, but I prefer to warn: use it at your own risks.
 Any feedbacks appreciated !

+### Method 1

+- Right-click the `bookmarks.addon.mm` file above, and select the "Save content as..." (or similar depending on your browser) entry in the menu.
+- Open this downloaded file with Freeplane and follow the instructions.

+### Method 2

+- [Download the latest release](../../releases) to your computer, unzip it.
+- In the extracted files, open the "bookmarks.addon.mm" file with Freeplane and follow the instructions.